This article is the first part of a three-part series that discusses how you can use Google Cloud products to help secure common data workloads:

 - Identities.
 Users or apps of Altostrat or of Altostrat's customers or partners.

-- GCP APIs.
-GCP services that are API-based and supported by VPC and Private Google Access.
-This series focuses on BigQuery and Cloud Storage as examples of GCP APIs.
+- Google Cloud APIs.
+Google Cloud services that are API-based and supported by VPC and Private Google Access.
+This series focuses on BigQuery and Cloud Storage as examples of Google Cloud APIs.

 Part 3 explains implementation for the following use cases: